jackalope-code/stream-overlay/README.md

   - Validation and testing on forms and endpoints, w/ proper error handling
   - Set up env vars that work for now for build/dev and revisit later
   - Sanity checks on API/client communication (look for ghost ID bug)
 - Remove log statements
+5. Merge + Branch
-4. Support videos
+6. Support videos
   - CHECKPOINT: Publish, merge, and branch
   - Revisit the GUI
   - Save/import collections somehow?
   - Add server persistance?
     - Redis?
 - Revisit build process
   - Build and serve site with VPS NGINX on a Droplet, GitHub Pages, Gatsby, Netlify, etc. Pick one for now.
   - Fix docker environment variables